 So as the persistent winds from Hurricane Irene carved the dunes and roused the ocean behind her, Ryce took an ice scoop to the beach, shoveling sand into plastic bags and loading them into her car.
 She stacked them in front of the door of her home, a quarter mile from the beach.

-Dare County emergency management officials expected gale force winds to cause flooding and knock out power early this morning as the hurricane approached this narrow spit of coastline.
+Dare County emergency management officials expected gale force winds to cause flooding and knock out power early this morning as the hurricane approached this narrow spit of coastline on its way north.

-All afternoon on U.S. 64, the main road leading from Nags Head, a column of cars - many with beach chairs and umbrellas strapped to the roof and others pulling boats loaded like Noah's Ark - left the Outer Banks, fighting blinding squalls of rain as the first bands from the expansive storm hit the coast.
+All afternoon on U.S. 64, the main road leading from Nags Head, a steady column of cars many with beach chairs and umbrellas strapped to the roof and others pulling boats loaded like Noahs Arc left the Outer Banks, fighting blinding squalls of rain as the first bands from the expansive storm hit the North Carolina coast.

 Out on the coast as evening approached, storm gawkers gathered on beach access boardwalks to see hardy surfers catch waves at high tide and watch the growing ocean reclaim the sand.

-The town of Nags Head is spending $37 million on a beach renourishment project to protect a number of piers and oceanfront houses.
+The town of Nags Head is spending $37 million on a beach renourishment project to protect a number of piers and oceanfront houses perilously close to the water.
 Many residents worried that it would vanish overnight.

 firstname.lastname@example.org or 919-460-2605